 Bob said, "No, I’m talking about in the dressing room.
 Didn’t ya’ll have some trouble in the dressing room?"

 Donovan answered, "Not that I know of.
 Of course, I didn’t stay in the dressing room because it was so hot and stuffy in there.
 I’d just get out in front of the [electric] fans."
 He continued to act like he didn’t know what Bob was talking about.

 In 1965, Jack Donovan was a passenger in a car when Terry Funk wrecked his ’65 Ford Mustang in Canyon, Texas.
 Neither was injured, but there was concern over them being seen together because Terry was a babyface and Donovan a heel.
 Terry ended up calling his mother-in-law, borrowed her car, and left Donovan in front of a hospital with his "injured shoulder."

-In 1970, before injuring his ankle, LeRoy McGuirk had planned on making Donovan one-half of the original” Hollywood Blondes” with Jerry Brown.
+In 1970, before injuring his ankle, LeRoy McGuirk planned to make Donovan one-half of the original" Hollywood Blondes" with Jerry Brown.
 Buddy Roberts was given the spot instead.